-- (A) All amounts subject to the tax shall be allowed a deduction in the amount of thirty-five percent (35%). - The gross proceeds of sales or gross income that is derived from a contract entered (B) into for the installation, assembly, repair or maintenance of income-producing capital equipment, as defined in Section 8A-110, that is deducted from the retail classification pursuant to Section 8A-465(g), that does not become a permanent attachment to a building, highway, road, railroad, excavation or manufactured building or other structure, project, development or improvement shall be exempt from the tax imposed by this Section.
+- (B) The gross proceeds of sales or gross income that is derived from a contract entered into for the installation, assembly, repair or maintenance of income-producing capital equipment, as defined in Section 37-110, that is deducted from the retail classification pursuant to Section 37-465(g), that does not become a permanent attachment to a building, highway, road, railroad, excavation or manufactured building or other structure, project, development or improvement shall be exempt from the tax imposed by this Section.
 If the ownership of the realty is separate from the ownership of the income-producing capital equipment, the determination as to permanent attachment shall be made as if the ownership was the same.
 The deduction provided in this paragraph does not include gross proceeds of sales or gross income from that portion of any contracting activity which consists of the development of, or modification to, real property in order to facilitate the installation, assembly, repair, maintenance or removal of the income-producing capital equipment.
-For purposes of this paragraph, "permanent attachment" means at least one of the following: - (i) to be incorporated into real property. - (ii) to become so affixed to real property that it becomes part of the real property. - (iii) to be so attached to real property that removal would cause substantial damage to the real property from which it is removed. - (C) For taxable periods beginning from and after July 1, 2008 and ending before January 1, 2017, the gross proceeds of sales or gross income derived from a contract to provide and install a solar energy device.
-The contractor shall register with the department of revenue as a solar energy contractor.
-By registering, the contractor acknowledges that it will make its books and records relating to sales of solar energy devices available to the department of revenue and the Town, as applicable, for examination.
+For purposes of this paragraph, "permanent attachment" means at least one of the following: - (i) to be incorporated into real property. - (ii) to become so affixed to real property that it becomes part of the real property. - (iii) to be so attached to real property that removal would cause substantial damage to the real property from which it is removed. - (C) For taxable periods beginning from and after July 1, 2008, and ending before January 1, 2017, the gross proceeds of sales or gross income derived from a contract to provide and install a solar energy device.
+The contractor shall register with the Department of Revenue as a solar energy contractor.
+By registering, the contractor acknowledges that it will make its books and records relating to sales of solar energy devices available to the Department of Revenue and the Town, as applicable, for examination.